Exhibits

 Wonder on Wheels

-Wonder on Wheels (WoW) is our new mobile museum that launched September 2024.
-WoW is the culmination of years of planning with community input and support to bring the joy of discovery and Museum specimens to every learner in Monterey County.
-Expect to see the van at community events by mid-November.
-Come join us and explore a variety of natural and cultural themes described below.
+Wonder on Wheels (WOW) van is our new mobile museum that launched in September 2024.
+This mobile museum is the culmination of years of planning with community input and support to bring the joy of discovery and Museum specimens to every learner in Monterey County!

 Rent our Mobile Museum